 The memory used in 2010 was based on DDR technology, which emphasized GDDR2, GDDR3, GDDR4 and GDDR5, especially GDDR2, GDDR3, and GDDR5.
 The memory clock frequency was between 400 MHz and 4.5 GHz.

-RAMDAC is digital to the analog signal converter from RAM.
-It is responsible for converting the digital signals produced on the computer into an analog signal that can be interpreted by the monitor.
+RAMDAC is responsible for converting computer-generated digital signals into an analog signal that can be interpreted by the monitor.

 Depending on the number and speed of bits processed simultaneously, the converter can support different monitor refresh rates.
 Given the growing popularity of digital monitors, RAMDAC is becoming outdated because analog conversion is not necessary, but it’s true that many retain VGA connections for compatibility.

 In chronological order, the connection systems between the video card and the motherboard are basically:

 MSX Slot: 8-bit bus used in MSX equipment.